 The territory is mostly mountainous, 75% of the area is hilly or mountainous, highest mountains are Chelmos (2355 meters) and Erimanthos (2224 meters).
 In the northwest of Achaia is cape Araxos located where some lakes and wetlands are.

 The prefecture of Achaia has been inhabited since the Palaeolithic era, the first inhabitants were Pelasgians, the ancestors of the Greeks.
 The Achaeans came here around 1050 BC , they built big cities like Patras and Egion.
 In 280 BC the Achaian Confederacy was created.

-In Agia Lavra in Kalavrita began in 1821 the Greek war of Independence against the Ottomans.
+In Agia Lavra in Kalavrita in 1821 the Greek war of Independence began against the Ottomans.
 Bishop of old Patras Germanos blessed here the Greek banner at Agia Lavra on the outset of the national revolt against the Turks on 25 March 1821.

 The largest city in the Peloponnese is Patras.
 Patras is also the capital of the department of Achaia and is the main port and industrial city in the Peloponnese.
-The name Achaea was also given to the whole of Greece by the Romans, the era they occupied Greece.
+The name Achaea was also given to the whole of Greece by the Romans, in the era that they occupied Greece.